aerospike/aerospike-vector-search-examples/README.md

 ## Prerequisites
 You don't have to know Aerospike to get started, but you do need the following:

-1. A Python 3.8+ environment and familiarity with the Python programming language (see [python environment details](./prism-image-search/README.md#setup-python-virtual-environment)).
+1. A Python 3.8+ environment and familiarity with the Python programming language (see [Setup Python Virtual Environment](./prism-image-search/README.md#setup-python-virtual-environment)).
 1. The URL to your private sandbox environment (this will be provided) **or** access to [aerospike.jfrog.io](https://aerospike.jfrog.io/ui/login/).
-If you have access to Aerospike jfrog, follow the [docker-compose](./prism-image-search/README.md#install-using-docker-compose) instructions.
+If you have access to Aerospike jfrog, follow the instructions for [docker-compose](./prism-image-search/README.md#install-using-docker-compose).

 ## 1. Clone the Repository and Install Dependencies